bastianarmananta/Text-Generator-using-LSTM-GRU/README.md

 # Text Generator using LSTM-GRU and Bidirectional Architecture

-This project is a sophisticated text generator that utilizes LSTM/GRU models to create new text based on the user's input.
+This project is a resulting text generator that utilizes LSTM/GRU models to create new text based on the user's input.
 The accompanying web application provides a user-friendly interface for generating new text, allowing users to input a starting text and obtain a unique output.

 ## Installation